dhmmasson/testDrivenDevelopment/Pandora/Pandora.md

--b, --batch,            Batch Mode - process all files in the source folder one by one -d, --debug,            Debug - print additional debug information on Unhandled -h, --help,             Help - print this help message -m arg, --metadata arg  Metadata - Print the value of the specified metadata -o arg, --output arg,   output - Print only the specified feature at the end -p, --parameters        Parameters - List in alphabetical order the parameters presents in the source -v, --version,          Version - print the version of the application
+-b, --batch,            Batch Mode - process all files in the source folder one by one -d, --debug,            Debug - print additional debug information on Unhandled -h, --help,             Help - print this help message -m <metadata>, --metadata <metadata>  Metadata - Print the value of the specified metadata -o <feature>, --output <feature>,   output - Print only the specified feature at the end -p, --parameters        Parameters - List in alphabetical order the parameters presents in the source -v, --version,          Version - print the version of the application